 The 10900K is the best CPU for DCS right now.
 This is because DCS still mostly relies on a single core and the 10900K has the highest single core performance amongst consumer grade CPUs.
 The 10900 can overclock to 5+ GHz and that’s the best you can get right now.
 Just make sure to provide ample cooling using a 240mm or 360mm radiator.
 AMD’s Ryzens perform better for multi-core and the 5000 series match or even exceed Intel in some cases, but I haven’t found that to be consistent in DCS.
 They also seem to be in limited supply and are priced much higher.
 Still, if you prefer AMD, go for the 5900X in the premium category.

 2. Graphics Card

-The 2080Ti is the only graphics card worthy of being paired with the 9900K.
-Nothing else comes close right now so this is a more straightforward choice.
-The only reason not to pick a 2080Ti is cost and in that case, there are some cheaper options that I have reviewed in this article.
+The Nvidia 3090 is the best option right now and the only graphic card worthy of being paired with your premium CPU.
+The 3080 is the only other card that comes close right now so this is a more straightforward choice.
+The only reason not to pick a 3090/3080 is cost and availability in that case, there are some cheaper options that I have reviewed in this article.

 - Hand-sorted memory chips ensure high performance with generous overclocking headroom

 - Vengeance LPX is optimized for wide compatibility with the latest Intel motherboards

 DCS does benefit from having 32 GB of RAM if you can provide it.
 This will really help with the loading times.
 It works with 16 GB as well but then some of the assets have to be loaded form the page file or form the SSD which can affect performance especially during loading.

 It is very important to pick high speed/ low latency RAM though.
 Not all RAM are created qual.
 The one I have recommended is the 3200 MHz DDR4 RAM which is the best available.
 There are 2133MHz and 2400 MHz options too so make sure you are selecting the right options before you buy!